Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 ### Nodes

-The next level of analysis counts _nodes_ within a parse tree, which is a translation of the textual source into a tree structure.
+The next level of analysis enables counting _nodes_ within a parse tree, which is a translation of the textual source into a tree structure.
 Within Submitty, we assign each node in the parse tree some number of textual tags.
 For example, this code fragment: